Happy-sudo/enex/README.md

 pragma solidity ^0.5.0;

 /**
- * @dev Wrappers over Solidity's arithmetic operations with added overflow
+ *@dev Wrappers over Solidity's arithmetic operations with added overflow *checks.
- * checks.
  *
- * Arithmetic operations in Solidity wrap on overflow.
-This can easily result
- * in bugs, because programmers usually assume that an overflow raises an
- * error, which is the standard behavior in high level programming languages.
+ *Arithmetic operations in Solidity wrap on overflow.
+This can easily result *in bugs, because programmers usually assume that an overflow raises an *error, which is the standard behavior in high level programming languages.
- * `SafeMath` restores this intuition by reverting the transaction when an
+ *`SafeMath` restores this intuition by reverting the transaction when an *operation overflows.
- * operation overflows.
  *
- * Using this library instead of the unchecked operations eliminates an entire
- * class of bugs, so it's recommended to use it always.
+ *Using this library instead of the unchecked operations eliminates an entire *class of bugs, so it's recommended to use it always.
  */

 library SafeMath {

     /**
-     * @dev Returns the addition of two unsigned integers, reverting on
+     *@dev Returns the addition of two unsigned integers, reverting on *overflow.
-     * overflow.
      *
-     * Counterpart to Solidity's `+` operator.
+     *Counterpart to Solidity's `+` operator.
      *
-     * Requirements:
+     *Requirements:
-     * - Addition cannot overflow.
+     *Addition cannot overflow.
      */
     function add(uint256 a, uint256 b) internal pure returns (uint256) {
         uint256 c = a + b;